Mitsubishi A6M Zero: A6M4 Type 0 Model 41/42

-Mitsubishi is unable to state with certainty that it ever used the designation "A6M4" or model numbers for it.
-However, "A6M4" does appear in a translation of a captured Japanese memo from a Naval Air Technical Arsenal, titled Quarterly Report on Research Experiments, dated 1 October 1942.
+Mitsubishi has been unable to state with certainty that it ever used the designation "A6M4" or the model numbers associated with it.
+However, "A6M4" does appear in a translation of a captured Japanese memo from a Naval Air Technical Arsenal, titled 'Quarterly Report on Research Experiments', dated 1 October 1942.
 It mentions a "cross-section of the A6M4 intercooler" then being designed.
 Some researchers believe "A6M4" was applied to one or two prototype planes fitted with an experimental turbo-supercharged Sakae engine designed for high altitude.

-Mitsubishi's involvement in the project was probably quite limited or nil; the unmodified Sakae engine was made by Nakajima.
+Mitsubishi's involvement in the project was probably quite limited or nonexistent; the unmodified Sakae engine was made by Nakajima.
 The design and testing of the turbo-supercharger was the responsibility of the First Naval Air [Technical] Arsenal (第一海軍航空廠, Dai Ichi Kaigun Kōkūshō) at Yokosuka.
 At least one photo of a prototype plane exists.
 It shows a turbo unit mounted in the forward left fuselage.

 Lack of suitable alloys for use in the manufacture of a turbo-supercharger and its related ducting caused numerous ruptures, resulting in fires and poor performance.
 Consequently, further development of a turbo-supercharged A6M was cancelled.
-The lack of acceptance by the Navy suggests that it did not bestow model number 41 or 42 formally, although it appears that the arsenal did use the designation "A6M4".
-The prototype engines nevertheless provided useful experience for future engine designs.
+The lack of acceptance by the Navy suggests that it did not bestow model numbers 41 or 42 formally, although it appears that the arsenal did use the designation "A6M4".
+Despite these failures, the prototype engines nevertheless provided useful experience for future engine designs.

 A6M5 Type 0 Model 52

-Sometimes considered as the most effective variant, the Model 52 was developed to again shorten the wings to increase speed and dispense with the folding wing mechanism.
+Sometimes considered to be the most effective variant, the Model 52 was developed to again shorten the wings to increase speed and dispense with the folding wing mechanism.
 In addition, ailerons, aileron trim tab and flaps were revised.
 Produced first by Mitsubishi, most Model 52s were made by Nakajima.
-The prototype was made in June 1943 by modifying an A6M3 and was first flown in August 1943.
+In June 1943, the prototype was made by modifying an A6M3 and was first flown in August 1943.
 The first Model 52 is said in the handling manual to have production number 3904, which apparently refers to the prototype.

-Research by Mr. Bunzo Komine published by Mr. Kenji Miyazaki states that aircraft 3904 through 4103 had the same exhaust system and cowl flaps as on the Model 22.
-This is partially corroborated by two wrecks researched by Mr. Stan Gajda and Mr. L. G. Halls, production number 4007 and 4043, respectively.
-(The upper cowling was slightly redesigned from that of the Model 22.)
+Research by Mr. Bunzo Komine published by Mr. Kenji Miyazaki states that the aircraft 3904 to 4103 had the same exhaust system and cowl flaps as on the Model 22.
+This is partially corroborated by two wrecks researched by Mr. Stan Gajda and Mr. L. G. Halls, with production numbers 4007 and 4043, respectively.
+The upper cowling was slightly redesigned from that of the Model 22.

-An early production A6M5 Zero with non-separated exhaust, with an A6M3 Model 22 in the background.
+An early-production A6M5 Zero with non-separated exhaust, with an A6M3 Model 22 in the background.